-Students should plan their work time at the beginning of each week so that they are committed in advance to the completion of their assignments.
+Students should plan their work timein such a way that they are committed in advance to the completion of their assignments.
 It has been well documented that spreading out study and practice over a longer period of time helps to retain knowledge, create new connections, and gain additional insights into the material.
 This can also help with quizzes (see below).
 Make arrangements now and plan ahead for what you will do in the event that your own computer or internet connection becomes unavailable or unreliable.